Dayton Daily News Archive (MS-458)

 Technical Requirements

-A light box and the microfilm reader/scanner in the reading room may be used to view negatives, microfiche, and slides in Series IV.
+A light box and/or the microfilm reader/scanner in the reading room may be used to view negatives, aperture cards, and slides in the collection.

 Acquisition Information